dizzybeaver/Lambda-Execution-Engine-with-Home-Assistant-Support/docs/HOME_ASSISTANT_SETUP_GUIDE.md

 ## What This Guide Covers

-This guide will walk you through setting up the Lambda Execution Engine, which allows Amazon Alexa to control your Home Assistant installation.
+This guide will walk you through setting up the Lambda Execution Engine with the Home Assistant Extension.
+The Lambda Execution Engine is a general-purpose Lambda optimization framework.
+The Home Assistant Extension is one extension built on top of this framework, providing integration between Amazon Alexa and your Home Assistant installation.
 When you speak a command to Alexa, the request travels to your Lambda function in AWS, which then communicates with your Home Assistant instance to execute the command.

+The Lambda Execution Engine provides core services including the gateway architecture, lazy loading, caching, circuit breaker protection, logging, and metrics collection.
+The Home Assistant Extension uses these services to implement Home Assistant-specific functionality.
+You could build other extensions using the same Engine services for different smart home platforms or entirely different purposes.

 The Lambda Execution Engine uses a gateway architecture where all operations flow through a single entry point.
 This design keeps memory usage low, typically between 15 and 25 megabytes per request, with response times under 150 milliseconds.